rubik/pyg/docs/index.rst

 :Keywords: python, easy_install, packages, pypi
 :Date: |today|

-Pyg is a Python Package Manager.
+Pyg is a Python Package Manager that is meant to be an alternative to *easy_install* and *Pip*.
 It can install, remove, bundle Python packages and much more.

 .. toctree::
    :maxdepth: 1